RecklessGame/Skeletal-Animation-Library/README.md

 ### TODO

-Draw using newer OpenGL with skinning on GPU instead of CPU (see SkeletalAnimationModel::drawMeshFrame(const MeshType&).
+* Draw using newer OpenGL with skinning on GPU instead of CPU (see SkeletalAnimationModel::drawMeshFrame(const MeshType&)

 ###Usage